cube-drone/rt0/players-guide/src/player/skill_checks.md

 * Charming - Repulsive (Gets better Ally abilities)
 * Kind - Cruel (Accumulates less Corruption)
 * Strange - Mundane (???)

+(It is impossible to have both an Ability and a Weak Ability for the same thing: A player can't be Strong and Weak, or Lucky and Unlucky)

 As an example, a player might be Strong and Clever, but not Lucky, or they might be Fast and Charming, but not Wise.